ubco-W2022T1-cosc301/project-group23/README.md

 **Please remember to update this section**

 - Mel Jensen: one sentence about you!
-- Ella Serber: one sentence about you!
+- Ella Serber: I am a 4th year psychology major at UBCO
 - Minju Yu: one sentence about you!

 ## Images